 It knows through my behaviours that I’m interested in business, business news and that I do have a cat.
 So far so good.

 It knew I worked in marketing – as did Facebook.
 It also thought I was married – and actually got this wrong.
 While happily living with my partner of many years we’ve not yet tied the knot.

-For those that don’t know me, the biggest change in my life in the last 12 months is my partner and I had our first child during lockdown – our son Jack.
+For those that don’t know me, the biggest change in my life in the last 12 months is that my partner and I had our first child during lockdown – our son Jack.
 I’ve become a Dad for the first time.
-Google to its credit has worked this out.
+Google, to its credit, has worked this out.
 This was the first time I’d seen this.
 Google confidently thinks that I am a parent of a 0-1 year old infant.

 Now I’m seeing adverts across it’s entire Google network for baby related items – baby care, baby transport, baby toys.

 What’s so interesting is, despite my Facebook being full of photos of my son in my posts and those my partner tags me in, and to the delight of my marketing students – Facebook is yet to work out I’m a new dad.